Sd.Kfz. 250: Service history

 The vehicle was used in a wide variety of roles throughout World War II.
 The basic troop carrier version was used as an armoured personnel carrier for reconnaissance units, carrying scout sections.
 This basic variant usually mounted one or two MG34 machineguns.
 Later variants carried 20 mm, 37 mm, and even 75 mm guns to support the more lightly armed versions (see table below).

 Several special-purpose variants were seen early in the war.
 The 250/3 and 250/5 were command variants, with fewer seats but equipped with long-range radio equipment.
 These were used by battalion and higher commanders as personal command vehicles, most famously the 250/3 used by Erwin Rommel in the North African campaign.
 Early versions had large 'bedframe' antennas, which were easy to spot at long range, making them more vulnerable to artillery fire.
 Later variants dispensed with this and instead used the far less conspicuous whip antenna.

 The Sd.Kfz.
 253 variant was fully enclosed, and was used by artillery observers to accompany tank and mechanized infantry units.

 The initial design had a multi-faceted armoured body constructed from multiple plates, which gave good protection against small arms fire but was both slow and costly to manufacture, and resulted in a cramped interior.

 Production of this early version stopped in October 1943 with some 4,200 built and the complex body-shape dropped in favour of a neue art (new version) with flattened crew compartment sides made from a single piece of armour.
 This greatly simplified manufacture but in both variants the level of protection was minimal - rifle-calibre small-arms fire and shell fragments would likely be stopped, but heavy machine guns, anti-tank rifles and virtually any form of artillery could perforate the Sd.Kfz.
 250 even at long range.
+Based on the acceptance figures from the Waffenamt, the assembly plants built a total of 6,628 Sd.Kfz.
+250 of all versions between June 1941 and April 1945: